 SOLUTION: You may have a bad gas cap when you find the mower shuts down and won’t restart until you loosen the cap to allow air into the fuel tank.

-15. Plugged Mower Deck on a Hustler Mower
+15. Plugged Mower Deck

 A plugged Hustler mower deck can make your engine work hard, overheat and shut down.